-Take note of the following Proverbs (8:18–21) and what results from wisdom (wisdom here, is personified by Solomon) and obedience to God:
+Take note of the following Proverbs (8:18–21) and what results from wisdom (which is personified by Solomon) and obedience to God:

 “Riches and honor are with me, enduring wealth and righteousness.
 My fruit is better than gold, even pure gold, and my yield better than choicest silver.
 I walk in the way of righteousness, in the midst of the paths of justice, to endow those who love me with wealth, that I may fill their treasuries.”

 What a strong passage relative to this study!
-Solomon would look you in the eyes and quote that from memory to you over your second cup of coffee!
-This principle is often overlooked in secular books on wealth creation.
-But it is an absolutely essential point to ponder in relation to what this study is about!
+Solomon would look you in the eyes and quote those verses from memory to you over your second cup of coffee!
+Though often overlooked in secular books on wealth creation, this principle is an absolutely essential point to ponder in relation to what this study is about!
 The blessings of God on individuals as well as their nation’s treasuries stem from personal wisdom and godly character.
-It is not the pursuit of wealth that makes a nation great; it is the pursuit of wisdom.
+The pursuit of wealth does not make a nation great; rather, it is the pursuit of wisdom.
 Wealth then is a by-product, says Solomon.
 Don’t miss this insight.

 Much of the Old Testament (OT), and especially Psalm 1 and Joshua 1, also serve to indicate a definite connection between a people living in obedience to God’s commands and receiving His blessings.
 In other words, when the individual’s first action is to honor God—which includes good stewardship—a person is in a position to receive God’s blessings.
 To increase your acumen in stewardship, ask yourself these questions when contemplating financial decisions:

-These simple questions will help you make good, prudent financial decisions that will bless and prosper you both personally and in the affairs of the state.
-It is obedience to God, not riches, that needs to be the clear focus of a nation which God determines to bless.
+These simple questions will help you make good, prudent financial decisions that will bless and prosper you both personally and in the affairs of the State.
+Obedience to God, not riches, needs to be the clear focus of a nation God will determine to bless.
 Notice Proverbs 11:28:

-Again, it is the consequences of righteousness that produce wealth, not the pursuit of wealth.
-This is the same idea proffered by Jesus in the Beatitudes.
+Again, the consequences of righteousness produce wealth—not the pursuit of wealth.
+This idea is the same one proffered by Jesus in the Beatitudes.
 Notice Matthew 5:6 in this regard: